- Crop Production: cover crops, nutrient management, organic fertilizers, postharvest treatment, water management

-The goal of the proposed project is the alignment of Northeast SARE’s mission of outcome-focused professional development (PD) projects on needs- and interest-based topics with UDC’s focus on Urban Agriculture and Urban Sustainability to improve the quality of life and economic opportunity of people and communities in the District of Columbia.
+The goal of the proposed project is the alignment of Northeast SARE’s mission of outcome-focused professional development (PD) projects on needs- and interest-based topics with University of the District of Colombia’s (UDC) focus on Urban Agriculture and Urban Sustainability to improve the quality of life and economic opportunity of people and communities in the District of Columbia.
 The proposed project aims to address the NIFA programs of improving food security and mitigating climate change, and the Sustainable DC goals of increasing green-economy jobs and small businesses and bringing locally-grown food within a quarter mile of 75% of DC residents.

 UDC has instituted a Farmer Training Program to lease quarter- to half-acre training plots to beginning and experienced farmers, and to train them in sustainable farming.
 In order to increase the resilience of urban farmers, the Center for Urban Agriculture and Gardening Education (CUAGE) intends to conduct training workshops in sustainable agriculture.
 By May 1, 2019, CUAGE will link a group of carefully selected aspiring and existing urban farmers (maximum 10) from metropolitan Washington with quarter- to half-acre plots of farmable land at UDC’s Firebird Farm Agricultural Experiment Station (AES).
 CUAGE will provide trainees with land, irrigation, small equipment and hand tools, deer protection and training by farm staff with professional expertise.
 Any other necessary inputs will be supplied by trainees themselves.
 Selected farmers will grow a vegetable crop of their choice (for example, tomato, eggplant, pepper, sweet potato, lamb’s